 Step-by-Step Instructions to Refresh Your Little Book Library

-Our library is in the sun for most of the day, damaging the paint and wood.
-It's still in good condition, but the wood is starting to crack, and it looks like a woodpecker may have been pecking it.
-The library is still waterproof, so the books are protected. ![LFL Back Before Refresh]()
+Our library is exposed to the sun for most of the day, which damages the paint and wood.
+It's still in good condition, but the wood is starting to crack, and it appears that a woodpecker may have been pecking at it.
+The library remains waterproof, ensuring the books are protected. ![LFL Back Before Refresh]()

 The inside of the library is still nice, so we decided to paint and decorate the outside.![LFL Before Refresh1]()